moatazjasper/finding-lane-lines/writeup_report.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

 ### Reflection

 ### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+As part of the description, explain how you modified the draw\_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+**My pipeline consisted of 6 steps**:

+1. Converting the image to Greyscale.
+2. Perform Gaussian Blurring on the Greyscale image.
+3. Perform Canny Edge Detection after defining suitable low and high thresholds.
+I took John Canny's advice and made the ratio 1:2 .
+4. Draw the polygon to corner down the area of interest in the image.
+5. Define Hough Transform Parameters and Call its interface.
+6. Draw resulting Hough Lines on the original image.

+I combined my Pipeline in an interface/method called **pipeline\_interface()** so that it can be easily called to process both separate images and the videos without the overhead effort of tracking changes.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I saved the old one as **draw\_lines\_original()** and modified the **draw\_lines()** function by creating an array of slopes and intercepts of the lines outputted by Hough Transform.
+Then I clustered highest and lowest slopes (supposedly left and right lines segments' slopes), then by averaging these slopes respectively, I could find one line for the left side and one line for right side, thusfar achieving what was requested.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+The created left and right lines are still pretty much unstable.
+If a higher slope line appears (higher than the left lane line), the drawn left line will jump to it.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+They need to be stabilized and consider lane width and position respective to the detection camera.